xypron/pyrelayctl/README.rst

 PyRelayCtl
 ==========

-PyRelayCtl is a library to control FTDI FT245R based relay board.
+PyRelayCtl is a library to control FTDI FT245R based relay boards.
 This includes the SainSmart 4-channel 5V USB relay board.
 The outlets can be switched on and off via USB.